Best fruits to eat

 7 healthy ways to increase fruit consumption

-1. Fiber-rich produce fits naturally into a high-fiber breakfast.
-Add a cup of berries, an apple, a kiwi or half of a banana to your muesli.
+1. Fruit fits naturally into a healthy breakfast.
+Add a cup of berries or half of a banana to your muesli.

-3. Have always some easy fruit salad recipes at hand.
-They make for a healthy dessert option or an eye-catcher on every summer buffet.
+2. Have always some easy fruit salad recipes at hand.
+They make for a healthy dessert option or an eye catcher on every summer buffet.

-4. Add it to your leafy or vegetable salad to give it a sweeter taste.
-Good choice includes apples, pears, strawberries, melons, grapes, oranges, grapefruits, and blueberries.
+3. Add fruit to your leafy or vegetable salad to give it a sweeter taste.
+Good choice include apples, pears, strawberries, melons, grapes, oranges, grapefruits and blueberries.
 At dinner, include grapes or orange sections in a salad mix or add crushed pineapples to coleslaw.

-6. Keep a package of dried fruit in your bag or desk.
-Some recommended options that are available are dried include apples, apricots, blueberries, pineapple, mangoes, papayas, figs, dates, cranberries, and prunes.
-Self-made fruit leather is another great option.
+5. Keep a package of dried fruit in your bag or desk.
+Some recommended fruits that are available dried include: apples, apricots, blueberries, pineapple, mangoes, papayas, figs, dates, cranberries, and prunes.
+Self made fruit leather is another great option.

-7. Bake with raisins, prune puree or dates to reduce fat and increase fiber.
+6. Bake with raisins, prune puree or dates to reduce fat and increase fiber.
 Have you ever tried a fruit bread recipe?
 I recommend researching an easy recipe online and experiment a bit.
-I love this dark, juicy bread, especially in winter time instead of a piece of cake.
+I love fruit breads especially in winter time.

 Then take it to the next level and focus on variety.
-Eat a broad spectrum of colored vitamin bombs per week.
-For inspiration use my rainbow chart (click below!) and try to consume at least two servings per week from each color.
+Eat a broad spectrum of colored fruits per week.
+For inspiration use my rainbow chart of colorful fruits and try to consume at least two servings per week from each color.

 Strawberries 32 kcal / 100 g)